servo/servo/etc/taskcluster/windows/README.md

-# Windows AMIs for Servo on Taskcluster
+# Windows workers for Servo on Taskcluster

+The `servo-win2016` worker type runs short-lived Windows 2016 workers on EC2.

+## AMIs

 Unlike Linux tasks on `docker-worker` where each tasks is executed in a container based on a Docker image provided with the task,